Bois du Parc National Nature Reserve: Ecology (biodiversity, ecological interest, etc.)

 Specific natural environments have colonized the site.
 The top of the cliffs and rocks is occupied by dry grasslands characterized by the presence of bushlands and southern plants.
 Those constitutes the most interesting biological diversity of the site.
 Broadleaf forests, made of sessile oaks, hornbeams and field maples, covers the brown earth of the limestone plateau.
 In the South-West, downy oaks have colonized the rocky slopes, while beech forests and lindens thrives in the North-facing slope.

 Flora

 Sub-mediterranean species are found on the site, isolated with respect to their common repartition in Southern Burgundy.
 European feather grass, pasqueflowers, St Bernard's lilies and Cantabrican morning glories can be found in the area.

 Fauna

 Local fauna is closely linked with the diversity of natural habitats : cliffs, grasslands, forest.

 Birds

 The avifauna is rich, with, in forested areas, the European honey buzzard and the Eurasian sparrowhawk, in their outskirts, the Eurasian blackcap and the western Bonelli's warbler, while the cliffs hosts the black redstart and the common kestrel.
-The emblematic peregrine falcon nidifies too in the reserve.
+The emblematic peregrine falcon nests too in the reserve.